 As I said before, not every exercise is right for everyone and at every stage of your life.
 Our bodies change, our joints change, and we must be aware of this.
 I used to do a lot of running which I loved.
 But running can be hard on the joints as it was on my ankles, and this is something I can no longer do comfortably.
 So, the Peloton bike is excellent for me as it unloads my ankles, yet allows me to get a great workout.
 Lower impact exercises such as cycling, rowing, swimming, and cross country skiing are things we can do without having a lot of wear and tear on our joints.
 As such, we can do them throughout our lives.

 Seeing progress is very motivating.

-In a way it’s like dieting and losing weight.
-If we are working hard on our diet and see our weight beginning to decrease, it’s a great boost.
+In a way, it’s like dieting and losing weight.
+If we are working hard on our diet and see our weight beginning to decrease, it’s a significant boost.
 Fitness is the same.
-Finding ways to bench mark our level of fitness and watch it improve is also very motivating.
+Finding ways to benchmark our level of fitness and watch it improve is also very motivating.
 If we are runners or rowers, it may be the time we get at a certain distance.
-In weight lifting it may be the amount we can curl or press.
+In weight lifting, it may be the amount we can curl or press.